-The hydrology of the middle and lower Brazos has been affected by the operation of large reservoirs in the upper watershed since 1941.
+The hydrology of the middle and lower Brazos has been affected by the operation of reservoirs which were constructed in the upper watershed as early as 1941.
 Typical impacts of reservoir development include a reduction in the magnitude and frequency of large flood events and an increase in the magnitude of low flows.
-However, the middle and lower Brazos remains the most hydrologically intact portion of the basin, due in part to the contribution of unregulated areas and tributaries (Little Brazos River, Little River, Yegua Creek and the Navasota River) downstream of Waco.
+Downstream of Waco, tributaries (Little Brazos River, Little River, Yegua Creek and the Navasota River) and unregulated areas contribute to the river's flow, reducing the impacts of reservoirs.
 The flow of the middle and lower Brazos River thus continues to be variable with the seasons and responsive to precipitation patterns within the sub-basin.
+This portion of the river remains the most hydrologically intact within the basin and is one of the largest, relatively intact floodplain rivers in North America.